Lincoln Continental: Ninth generation (1995–2002)

-1995 and 1996 Continentals had air ride suspension on all four wheels while the 1997 model had rear air suspension and traditional steel coil springs up front.
+1995 and 1996 Continentals used air ride suspension on all four wheels and 1997 models used only rear air suspension — and traditional steel coil springs up front.
 An increasingly competitive luxury market and decontenting of the 1997 Continental saw its base price decreased by 10% that year.

 1998 facelift

-The Continental was updated again in late 1997 for 1998 with redesigned front and rear end styling.
-The front-end also held a strong family resemblance to the newly redesigned 1998 Town Car.
-Also new for 1998 was a dashboard redesign, though still keeping the reflective dash cluster.
-Despite these notable changes, pricing on the Continental was up only slightly over the 1997 model which itself had seen a price reduction from the year before.
+The Continental was updated in late 1997 for model year1998, with revised front and rear styling.
+For 1998 the instrument panel was redesigned, retaining the reflective dash cluster.
+Fender, hood and rear deck lid were again dent-resistant Sheet Molded Composite (SMC).
+Pricing on the Continental was up only slightly over the 1997 model which itself had seen a price reduction from the year before.